In this article, you will learn about the following:

 - Select Yes, cancel

-There are three different ways to close your position:
+There are three different ways to close your long options position:

 - Sell to close: This means that you are selling the same option contract that you own on the marketplace.